Bylaws

 Section 4.
 Term of Office

-Directors shall serve terms of two (2) years and may be re-elected.
+Directors shall serve terms of two (2) years and may be re-elected without limitations.
 To support continuity during early growth, initial terms may be staggered by Board resolution.

 Section 5.
 Resignation, Removal, Vacancies